adicu/learn-webdev/curriculum/webdev_curriculum.md

 	$ curl https://api.github.com/search/repositories?q=Space%20Invaders%20HTML5+language:JavaScript > response.json

-> The `> response.json` section redirects all the output that would normally be sent to the console into the `response.josn` file.
+> The `> response.json` section redirects all the output that would normally be sent to the console into the `response.json` file.

 You should now have a new file in your current directory named `response.json`.
 If you open that file in your text editor, you'll see the response!